hrydgard/ppsspp-site/docs/faq.md

 The game attempts to use the blurriness of the PSP's screen to implement an early form of TAA (temporal anti aliasing) by shaking the screen by half a pixel every frame.

 This can be turned off inside the game itself, by going to "Options -> Display Settings -> Video Output" and enabling "External Video Output".

+## Why can't I see the MSAA setting on my device?

+MSAA is only supported when the Backend setting is set to Vulkan.
+Also, the Vulkan driver on your device must be modern enough to support the `VK_KHR_depth_stencil_resolve` extension - if it doesn't, the setting won't show up.